cp3402-students/2020-sp1-env-group23-cp3402/README.md

 3. Done!
 You can now access your project at the local URL (http://jazzclubtownsville.local) or (http://192.168.33.10/)

+## Alternate Startup

+> Ensure You Have Nodejs and npm installed

+> These Will Run: Vagrant Up, NPM Install, Gulp Watch

+- On Linux Run: deployment.sh

+- On Windows Run: deployment.bat

 ## Specs of Vagrant Box
 ### Scotch Box 3.5: